-- Our The Place of people in rewilding on “The place of people in rewilding”
+- Our Scottish Policy Group’s Pie and a Pint event on “The place of people in rewilding”

 Invasive Non Native Species (INNS) is a developing priority area that we will continue to engage with during 2017 especially in the light of the vote to leave the EU.
 The Invasive Alien Species Regulation is an important piece of European legislation that we, through chairing the Wildlife and Countryside Link Invasive Non-Native Species working group, are working to see transposed into domestic legislation as part of the Great Repeal Bill.
 In addition, we will continue to: